 An Individual Taxpayer Identification Number (ITIN) is a number issued by the IRS to help individuals who cannot obtain a social security number to file their taxes.
 In the past, a taxpayer applied for and received an ITIN only once.
 Recent changes to the ITIN program include a requirement that taxpayers renew their ITINs.
 These changes will require every ITIN holder to eventually renew based on when their ITIN was issued.

-Certain ITINs have already expired as of January 1, 2018 and more will expire at the end of the year.
+Certain ITINs are set to expire on December 31, 2019.
 Taxpayers with expired ITINs may be ineligible for certain tax credits or face delayed tax refunds.
 To avoid refund delays, taxpayers with expiring ITINs are encouraged to renew as soon as possible.

 Connect for Health Colorado: You will need a Form 1095-A to help report your coverage and reconcile tax credits you may have received.
 If you don’t receive the form by mid-February, check your online account for an electronic copy.
 If it’s not there, call Connect for Health Colorado, 1-855-PLANS-4YOU.

 Medicaid (Health First Colorado), CHP+: You will need a Form 1095-B to help report your coverage.
 These forms should be mailed to you by January 31, 2019.
 If you don’t receive a form by mid-February, log in to Colorado.gov/PEAK to print a copy, or contact Medicaid at 1-800-221-3943.